 I can't even put into words how disappointed i am with this book.
-This book was slow, boring, and ridiculous.
-There was basically zero romance which just pissed me off and I didn't even find Owen very likeable.
-His reaction to was Annabel went through was really weird.
+This book was slowing predictable.
+There was basically zero romance which annoyed me and I didn't even find Owen very likeable.
+His reaction to what Annabel went through was really weird.
 I felt that after spilling her entire life story he would have more of an reaction.
 The main character Annabel... ugh, she annoyed me sooooo much.
 She was so oblivious to how people around her were feeling (Clarke and Owen especially) and I felt like she didn't try very hard to make friends or keep her friendships going.
 I found her to be very helpless.
 She didn't stand up for what she believed in (except for music) and she let Sophie control her for to long.
 She saw how wrong and abusive she was but she did nothing to defend herself or her friends.
 Ive had many friends like Sophie and by letting Sophie do what she wanted Annabel just gave her more power.
 I can't even begin to explain how much that angered me.

-The only thing I liked about this book was that I was able to relate to a lot of the stuff Annabel was going through and felt, even if i didn't agree with how she felt with it.
-Besides that i found her bland.
-I didn't feel like the story flowed very well either, the writing style left me bored and confused.
+The only thing I liked about this book was that I was able to relate to a lot of the stuff Annabel was going through and felt, even if i didn't agree with how she delt with it.
 This is my personal opinion but this book was a total let down.
 I don't plan on reading anymore of Sarah Dessens books.
 I don't recommend this novel.

 Happy reading nerds and sound off in the comments with your opinions and reviews on this novel! :)